Spaghetti Squash with Meat Sauce is a great alternative to high-calorie, high-carb traditional spaghetti and meatballs

 FACT: My family isn't always appreciative of my "creative culinary skills" when it comes to dinner time.

-Sooo.. when I find a HEALTHY recipe, ( you know.. the kind that are made with vegetables and stuff) and they eat it (even if under duress)… well, I count it as a WIN!
+Sooo.. when I find a HEALTHY recipe, (you know.. the kind that are made with All.
+The.
+Veggies.) and they eat it (even if under duress), well...
+I count it as a WIN!
 Annnnd if said recipe fits into my Whole30 January Plan, well...
 I proceed to make it All.
 The.
 Time.

 In short, I kinda have a thing going with spaghetti squash.
 How can you not love a vegetable that tastes like pasta?

 With only 42 calories and 10 carbs in a 1-cup serving of cooked spaghetti squash, this vegetable is definitely "resolution friendly".
 The texture is tender, the flavor is subtle... and most importantly, it looks like spaghetti (crucial when attempting to "trick" a 4 year old into eating spoonfuls of veggies).

-“Spaghetti” squash with meat sauce is the perfect weeknight meal when you want something healthy and not too heavy.
-The homemade turkey meat sauce gives “staying power” and both the sauce and the squash are loaded with protein.
+"Spaghetti" squash with meat sauce is the perfect weeknight meal when you want something healthy and not too heavy.
+The meaty marinara gives "staying power" and the squash itself is loaded with fiber.

-Pasta like Veggie + Homemade Turkey Marinara Sauce = Match (it’s science).
+Pasta like Veggie + Homemade Meaty Marinara = Match (it's science).

 First of, it’s just really really good.
 Secondly, when you make something from scratch, you are in control of the quantity and quality of ingredients used.
-This meaty marinara is full of flavor and EVERYTHING good (lean turkey, fire roasted diced tomatoes, garlic, onions, and fresh herbs).
+This meaty marinara is full of flavor and EVERYTHING good (seasoned beef, fire roasted diced tomatoes, garlic, onions, and fresh herbs).
 I could eat it on the daily, and probably will be since I made 4 versions before declaring it perfect.
 Hazard of the job.
 I’m not mad…